Chief Instructor John Titchen – Founder, DART Karate

-John’s seminars, books, youtube videos and articles are very popular worldwide with those in the know amongst the growing number of groups and individuals looking to enhance their training through a pragmatic and safe approach to effective self defence.
+John’s books, articles, youtube videos and seminars are recommended worldwide by those in the know amongst the growing number of groups and individuals looking to enhance their training through a pragmatic and safe approach to effective self defence.
 John writes articles on self defence and applied karate for his blog, and travels internationally to deliver self protection and karate seminars in addition to teaching regular self defence classes in High Wycombe.

 Instructor Daz Gill – 3rd Dan Shotokan